Relaxation Control of Open Quantum Systems: Extension to systems with multiple steady states

-In this section, we discuss in detail the extension of the recipe introduced in the main text to open quantum systems possessing multiple non-decaying states.
+In this section, we discuss in detail the extension of the recipe introduced in the main text to open quantum systems possessing multiple nondecaying states.
 In this case, the Liouvillian spectrum possesses multiple eigenvalues with zero real part, $\lambda_i {=} 0,\, i=1,\dots,d_s$.

-The eigenstates associated to these eigenvalues can be further divided into two groups: the stationary coherences and the steady-states.
+The eigenstates associated to these eigenvalues can be further divided into two groups: the stationary coherences and the steady states.
 In the first case, the imaginary part $\Im(\lambda_i)$ is strictly positive; in the second case, it is zero \cite{albert2018,albert2016,albert2014}.

 The recipe presented in the main text is based on the existence of a biorthogonal set of left and right eigematrices of the Liouvillian.
 In general, such a set is guaranteed to exist provided the Liouvillian is diagonalizable \cite{fazio2024,albert2018}.